ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

-    the occupation function is determined and the occupation number at each k-point and band $n$ can be easily calculated: $$ f_{n\mathbf{k}} = f_T(\varepsilon_{n\mathbf{k}} - E_F). $$ Adding a smearing to the occupation function helps significantly in achieving a smooth SCF convergence, as otherwise a small change in a state energy from once cycle to the next could lead to a very large change in its occupation and to the total energy in turn (this is called 'ill-conditioning').
+    the occupation function is determined and the occupation number at each k-point and band $n$ can be easily calculated: $$ f_{n\mathbf{k}} = f_T(\varepsilon_{n\mathbf{k}} - E_F). $$ Adding a smearing to the occupation function helps significantly in achieving a smooth SCF convergence for metals, as otherwise a small change in a state energy from once cycle to the next could lead to a very large change in its occupation and to the total energy in turn (this is called 'ill-conditioning').
 We set the smearing scheme (for both DOS and occupation function) and width with the `occupations` and `degauss` variables in the input file.

 ### Example: Aluminium